13. How to Take Photos 8: Digital Image File Formats

 WEBP

 WEBP files were created by Google in 2010 as a smaller alternative raster file to JPEGs.
-They're becoming quite popular on the internet, so that JPEGs are getting hard to find.
+They're becoming quite popular on the internet, so that JPEGs are getting harder to find.
 One annoying fact about WEBPs is they're impossible to download.
 That is, you can download them, but then most picture viewing software won't load them - neither will Photoshop.
 I think certain websites like this because it makes them feel safer about showing images that can't be stolen.
 But, it's silly - of course they can still be stolen.
 If you see a WEBP file you really like, and want to use, instead of saving it, you have to copy it.
 Then you can paste the image in Photoshop and save it as a JPEG.
 It's just an extra annoying step in the saving process.
-Having said that, DON'T STEAL IMAGES OFF THE INTERNET FOR ILLEGAL OR UNETHICAL PURPOSES!
+Having said that, DON'T STEAL IMAGES OFF THE INTERNET FOR ILLEGAL OR UNETHICAL PURPOSES.

 JPG Vs. RAW